 The chestnut was discovered last year in a forest in Lovell, near the New Hampshire border.
 The forest was once part of an artist colony, Hewnoaks, founded by artist Douglas Volk (1856-1935) and his wife.
 Volk’s wife donated the property to the University of Maine Foundation.

 Maine was once home to the largest Dutch elm tree, nicknamed Herbie.
 Planted in 1793 on Main Street in Yarmouth, Herbie grew to 110 feet tall with a circumference of 20 feet.
 Children watched some of its diseased limbs being cut off and cried, "What are you going to do to Herbie?”

-Herbie finally succumbed to Dutch elm disease and was cut down on Jan.
+Herbie finally succumbed to Dutch elm disease and fell to the ax and chainsaw on Jan.
 19, 2010.
-From wiki: A section of the trunk's base was displayed at the 2010 Yarmouth Clam Festival.
+A section of the trunk's base was displayed at the 2010 Yarmouth Clam Festival.
 You can now see it outside Yarmouth's town hall.

 The tallest tree in Massachusetts has a name: Jake Swamp.
 It’s a 163.2-foot white pine in the Trees of Peace Grove in Mohawk Trail State Forest.
 The forest, located in Charlemont, Hawley, and Savoy, has 83 trees reaching 148 feet, the largest collection of tall white pines in New England.
 It was discovered by Robert Leverett, a big-tree hunter and co-author of The Sierra Club Guide to Ancient Forests of the Northeast.

 In 1996 Leverett helped found the Eastern Native Tree Society.
 Its members search for old stands in remote places and for giant trees in parks and cemeteries.
 When Leverett discovered the tallest white pine in Massachusetts, he named it after Mohawk Chief Jake Swamp Tekaronianeken.